“Don’t be scared to walk alone. Don’t be scared to like it.” – John Mayer

 I continued to move until I stumbled on a sign that said ‘Sanctuary’, which pointed towards a little, craggy hill.
 My curiosity drove me to take a detour to check this place out.
 I climbed a few steep steps until I reached an archway that led to curving stone walls and ever-changing cairns, which finally led to a magnificent stone structure of the Sanctuary, the spiritual heart of Omega.

 Inside the hall was a cluster of individuals, steeped in tranquil meditation.
 Outside, there were two women, looking out at the scenery thoughtfully, and scribbling their reflections in their journals.
-Being in this elevated energy felt like soothing balm on my soul.
-I expressed gratitude for having those precious moments of solitude, where I had the privilege to be still and witness the sacred.
+Being in this high vibe space soothed my soul.
+I was grateful for those precious moments of solitude, where I had the privilege to be still and witness the sacred.

-Admittedly, the hard-nosed critic within me wondered whether or not there’s something odd or even anti-social about loving one’s own company.
-Does this yearning for quality me-time make me and the people I saw at Omega socially-awkward loners with complex inner worlds?
-I decided to turn to the works of great philosophers and thinkers for answers.
+Yet a part of m wondered whether there was something odd or even anti-social about loving one’s own company.
+Does this yearning for quality me-time make me and the people I saw at Omega socially-awkward pariahs?
+I turned to the works of philosophers and thinkers for answers.

 I was delighted to discover a plethora of luminaries who shared the same need for solitude.
-In fact, they were vigilant about making time to retreat from a prosaic existence so that they could be immersed in their inner world.
-The writer Oscar Wilde once said, “I think it’s very healthy to spend time alone.
+In fact, they were vigilant about making time to retreat from a prosaic existence to be immersed in their inner world.
+Oscar Wilde once said, “I think it’s very healthy to spend time alone.
 You need to know how to be alone and not be defined by another person.”

-German philosopher, Friedrich Nietzsche, one the most prolific writers of our modern times, was a devout advocate of the role of solitude in human lives for creative and developmental purposes.
-His insightfulness helped him see how a detached perspective is essential when it comes to protecting ourselves from superficial ideologies and social dogma.
+German philosopher, Friedrich Nietzsche was a devout advocate of the role of solitude in human lives for creative and developmental purposes.
+According to him, a detached perspective is essential when it comes to protecting ourselves from superficial ideologies and social dogma.

 He believed that spending time alone guarded our creativity and prevented our ideas from being diminished by the judgements of those around us.
 “Choose the solitude,” Nietzche said, “the free, playful, light solitude, that gives you, too, the right to remain good in some sense.”